Day-use

-Currently, Oregon State Parks waives day-use parking fees at more than 225 parks across the state, with less than 50 parks charging the fee.
-See a list of all parking fee parks and a larger map or select the box to the left of the title in the map below.
-We are anticipating more parks requiring parking fees in Spring 2026.
+Currently, Oregon State Parks waives day-use parking fees at more than 150 parks across the state.
+However, some day-use parking areas do require a parking permit.
+See below for a list and map of all parks requiring a permit (select the box to the right of the title in the map below for a larger version).
+An additional twenty-two parks will require a parking permit starting March 30, 2026.

 We highly recommend that you purchase your parking permit before you visit.